Bencap85/StarlinkTracker/README.md

 <h1>Starlink Tracker</h1>
 This project monitors the locations of 5,000 Starlink satellites in real time.
-Data is gathered from the Celestrak API and manipulated through the Skyfield Python library.
-This project integrates the MapBox API to project the coordinates of each satellite over Earth.
+Data is gathered from the Celestrak API and processed using the Skyfield Python library.
+This project integrates with MapBox API to project the positions of each satellite over Earth.

 <h2>Overview</h2>